ZXMushroom63/scratch-gui/README.md

 Then, click on `File` > `Compile to Scratch (.sb3)`.
 It should download an sb3 file that is fully compatible with normal Scratch.

 ## Installation
+#### You can download a prebuilt release from the releases section.

 This requires you to have Git and Node.js installed.